Why is Bharat’s gurukul system important

 Ch Up (7.1) explains the importance of vijñāna (conceptual understanding of any subject) as the core of all knowledge acquisition.

-nidhim-vāko-vākyam-ekāyanam-devavidyām-brahmavidyām – the science of treasures – logic; the science of ethics; the science of gods; the ancillary knowledge of the Vedas;
+nidhim-vāko-vākyam-ekāyanam-devavidyām-brahmavidyām – the science of logic, the science of ethics, the knowledge of the deities, the ancillary knowledge of the Brahman/ Vedas;

-bhūtavidyām-kshatravidyām-nakshatravidyām-sarpa-vidyām-devajana-vidyām – physical science; the science of war; science of stars; the science related to serpents; to the celestials, i.e. the fine arts;
+bhūtavidyām-kshatravidyām-nakshatravidyām-sarpa-vidyām-devajana-vidyām – knowlege of creation, the science of war, science of stars; the science related to serpents, cognition if the deities

 • All knowledge acquisition is based on sankalpa.
 In fact, sankalpa is defines by Sri Shankaracharya as “the ability to discriminate between what is done and what is not”.
 Thus, knowledge acquisition is a gap analysis and its closure.